-As you’ve probably already noticed, Amazon Alexa continues to expand its reach.
-The personal assistant is just a little more than four years old and has come a long way from its humble beginnings with the original Amazon Echo smart speaker.
+Amazon’s smart assistant, Alexa, continues to expand its reach.
+The personal assistant first launched in late 2014, and has come a long way from its humble beginnings with the original Amazon Echo smart speaker.

-Alexa now powers a whole host of devices and a simple voice command can accomplish some pretty surprising tasks with the right hardware.
-In this article, we’re highlighting the best Alexa-compatible gadgets that you should take a look at in 2019, including an Alexa-enabled coffee maker.
+Alexa now powers a whole host of devices, and a simple voice command can accomplish some pretty surprising tasks with the right hardware.
+In this article, we’re highlighting the best Alexa-compatible gadgets that you should take a look at in 2020, including an Alexa-enabled coffee maker.

 1. Roav Viva

-Just say, “Alexa, wake me up tomorrow morning at 6 a.m. to my morning playlist from Spotify.”
+Just say, “Alexa, wake me up at 6 a.m. to my rock playlist from Spotify.”

-A true Alexa smart home is moving closer to reality with the AmazonBasics Microwave.
+A true Alexa-based smart home is moving closer to reality with the AmazonBasics Microwave.
 You’ll need another Amazon Echo device to control the microwave.
 But once that is set up, there are more than 24 voice-controllable presets to select from.
-You can also even specify a particular time for the 700-watt microwave to cook.
+You can also even specify a particular time for the 700-watt microwave to start cooking.

 Just say, “Alexa, tell Rachio to water the side yard for 2 minutes.”

 Smart sprinkler controllers can save homeowners both water and money.
-Taking the place of a standard irrigation system controller, the smart version can provide better insight on when a lawn needs water and exactly how much.
+Taking the place of a standard irrigation system controller, the smart version can provide better insight into when your lawn needs water and exactly how much.

 7. Sonos One